How to defend yourself from an attack in 5 essential moves

 A lot of attackers attempt to pin their victims against the wall.
 If this happens to you, you have a few options.
 Either dip your body a little and then shoot up to headbutt them in the jaw, or, if their arms are on either side of you, punch them as hard as you can in the armpit so that one breaks away.

 Go the extra mile...

 If you want to learn more self-defense techniques, why not take one of our classes?
-We at Holmes Place offer several boxing classes: Fitboxe, Kick Power and Thai Boxing - among others - check out your local club to see what’s available.
+We at Holmes Place offer Spartans, Warrior, Boxing and Kickboxing classes among others - check out your local club to see what’s available.